istio/istio/pilot/doc/proxy-controller.md

 # Proxy controller

-Istio Manager controls the mesh of Istio Proxies by propagating service registry information and routing rules to the destination proxies.
+Istio Pilot controls the mesh of Istio Proxies by propagating service registry information and routing rules to the destination proxies.
 Currently, Istio Proxy is based on [Envoy](https://github.com/lyft/envoy), and the controller for Envoy consists of two parts:

 - proxy agent, a supervisor script that generates Envoy configuration from the abstract model of services and rules, and triggers a proxy restart
 - discovery services, implementing Envoy Discovery Service APIs, that publish information for Envoy proxies to consume.

 ## Proxy injection

-To ensure that all traffic is trapped by Istio Proxy, Istio Manager relies on iptables rules.
+To ensure that all traffic is trapped by Istio Proxy, Istio Pilot relies on iptables rules.
 The service instances communicate using regular HTTP headers, but all requests are captured by Istio Proxy and re-routed based on the request metadata and Istio routing rules.

 The details for proxy injection are [here](proxy-injection.md).
 Since all network traffic is captured, external services require special external service representation in the service model.